John Pedersen: Gun Designer that John M. Browning Called the Greatest

 4 minute read

-In many minds, the title of this article would be the start of a drop-down, drag-out brawl.
-How dare you disparage the name of John Moses Browning!?
-Cool your jets, though, because the opinion is not mine — it’s Browning’s.
+John Pedersen was the greatest gun designer of his time.
+But wait, you say.
+How dare you disparage the name of John Moses Browning?
+Cool your jets because the opinion is not mine: it’s Browning’s.

 Yes, that’s right.
-John Moses Browning thought the world of another less famous but remarkably skilled designer.
+John Browning thought the world of John D. Pedersen.
+Though less famous, Pedersen was a remarkably skilled designer.
+Browning was certainly in a position to recognize Pedersen as a gun design genius.
 And in many ways, the two men’s careers mirrored one another.

-While John Moses Browning was easily one of the most well-known arms designers of all time, he thought there was someone better.
+While John Moses Browning was easily one of the most well-known arms designers of all time, he thought John Pedersen was better.

-That man was John Douglas Pedersen, and Browning went as far as to tell Major General Julian Sommerville Hatcher, “Pedersen was the greatest gun designer in the world.”
+John Douglas Pedersen made quite an impression, if unsung, impact on the firearms world.
+Browning went as far as to tell Major General Julian Sommerville Hatcher, “Pedersen was the greatest gun designer in the world.”

 When you look at Pedersen’s career and the timeframe in which Browning made his claim, it becomes much easier to see how he could have come to that conclusion.
 Born in 1855, Browning was 26 years older than Pedersen, who was born in 1881.
 Because of their age difference, Pedersen was likely seen by Browning as part of the next generation of great gunsmiths when he bestowed such kind words in the early 20th century.